 ✅ If you plan to spend a few weeks in Costa Rica, get World Nomads insurance that will protect you in case of lost or stolen luggage, accidents, hospital visits and many other unforeseen events.

-What is the best time to visit Costa Rica Caribbean Coast?
+What is the best time to visit the Caribbean Coast of Costa Rica?

 What is the best place to stay on Costa Rica Caribbean Side?